VickiLanger/OpenGates/site/versions/1/checklist.md

 Many of these items will be guided by: [Web Accessibility Laws & Policies](https://www.w3.org/WAI/policies/?q=accessibility-law)

 #### Safety <a name="safety" id="jump-nav"></a>
-- [ ] warn for rapidly-flashing lights ([ref](https://www.epilepsy.com/learn/triggers-seizures/photosensitivity-and-seizures#:~:text=For%20about%203%25%20of%20people,common%20in%20children%20and%20adolescents))
+- [ ] Warn for rapidly-flashing lights ([ref](https://www.epilepsy.com/learn/triggers-seizures/photosensitivity-and-seizures#:~:text=For%20about%203%25%20of%20people,common%20in%20children%20and%20adolescents))
-- [ ] warn for loud noises
+- [ ] Warn for loud noises
-- [ ] warn for anything that could make someone dizzy
+- [ ] Warn for anything that could make someone dizzy or "motion sick"
-- [ ] include timestamps for where to skip to to avoid warned content
+- [ ] Include timestamps for where to skip to to avoid warned content

 #### Perceivable <a name="perceivable" id="jump-nav"></a>
 People should be able see and read even with impaired vision